 American Express Offers

-Throughout the year, American Express dangles special offers for its cardholders to earn extra rewards points or cash rebates.
+Throughout the year, Amex Offers are released to cardholders, allowing you to earn extra rewards points or cash rebates.
 They’re more prevalent south of the border, but our offers in Canada are nothing to scoff at either.

 I try not to count my chickens before they hatch, but some offers are predictable.
 For example, I’d say that Shop Small is good for a reliable $50 rebate per credit card, at least once each year when the promotion comes around.